 - The Post Ranch Inn is high above the sea and does not have access to a beach.
-However, it is only a 10-minute drive to stunning and wild Pfeiffer Beach.
+However, it is only a 10-minute drive to the stunningly beautiful, wild Pfeiffer Beach.

 - The rooms have no TVs or alarm clocks.
-But I considered this to be an advantage, not a disadvantage (why would you bother watching tv in this spectacular environment, with all the utterly romantic amenities on offe ?).
+But I considered this to be an advantage, not a disadvantage (why would you bother watching tv in this spectacular environment, with all the utterly romantic amenities on offer?).

 - Hot tubs and swimming pool are located at a distance from each other (15 minutes by foot), so it is not an option to swim and revitalize in the hot tub immediately afterwards.
 In addition, in the blistering heat of a hot summer day (when there is no fog), a hot tub temperature of 104 degrees Fahrenheit (41°C) is simply too hot, and there is no possibility to cool down the tubs a little (most of the year however, on the colder days, they must be heaven).

-- WiFi at the swimming pool was working, but not near the 2 hot tubs, where I spent most of my time (because of the killer views).
+- WiFi at the swimming pool was working, but not near the two hot tubs, where I spent most of my time (because of the killer views).
 I missed it to surf the internet on my tablet while enjoying the view there.
-Maybe this is a feature that the resort can add/fix ?

 - I found the setting of the dining room and its views to be more impressive than the dinner itself, which I thought was a little underwhelming for the price and did not fully met my high expectations.
 But … les goûts et les couleurs ne se discutent pas.